Life and Death Are Wearing Me Out: Plot

+The novel chronicles life in a village from land reform to contemporary China, paralleling the protagonist's incarnations from human to animal forms.

 The story's protagonist is Ximen Nao, a benevolent and noble landowner in Gaomi County, Shandong province.
 Although known for his kindness to peasants, Nao is targeted during Mao Zedong's land reform movement in 1948 and executed so that his land could be redistributed.
-When the landlord Ximen Nao is accused of being a class enemy and is eventually shot by Huang Tong, an active executor of Mao Zedong’s policies.
+The landlord Ximen Nao is accused of being a class enemy and is eventually shot by Huang Tong, an active executor of Mao Zedong’s policies.